-10. Set the temperature of the main manifold heaters, cross manifold heaters (if equipped) and sprue heater to the melt temperature indicated on the nameplate.
+10. Set the temperature of the manifold heaters and sprue heater to the melt temperature indicated on the nameplate.
 Refer to Section 1.7 for more information about the nameplate.

 Hot resin spray hazard - risk of death or serious injury.
 The sprue heater must be turned on when the manifold heaters are turned on.
 Failure to do so could result in the generation of dangerous pressure levels in the manifold, resulting in the sudden release of hot resin.